 The Pug is a happy charming dog.
 Bred to be a companion, he is affectionate and devoted.
 He can be mischievous, playful and comical.
 He enjoys frolicking around and being entertaining.

 This beauty is alert and makes a good watchdog.
-He doesn’t bark a lot and when well socialised, he gets along brilliantly with other pets.
+He doesn’t bark a lot and when well socialized, he gets along brilliantly with other pets.

 The Pug loves children and is not as delicate as other small breeds.
 He can be rambunctious to actively keep up when playing fetch or other indoor or outdoor games.
 Children should be trained how to interact with the Pug to avoid injury to his protruding eyes.